 Procedure for export of waste subject to Article 4

-- Description of waste
+- Description of the waste

 - Details of notifier